-You should expect to pay roughly $25 to $30 a month for a subscription plan.
-This includes access to the call center 24/7.
+You should expect to pay roughly $25 to $80 a month for a subscription plan.
 Most companies offer month to month contracts which you can cancel at any time.
 Be wary of any company which pressures you into signing a long-term contract.
 They’re likely not very reputable.

 Compare Medical Alert Systems for Seniors

 The basics are always the same.
 You press a button and are connected to professional, emergency help.